 Reset 2FA

-- Click Reset next to the user who needs their 2FA reset.
+- Click Reset next to the affected user.

 - In the confirmation window, click Reset 2FA.

-If there are no other Super Admins to reset 2FA, contact Support.
+If no other Super Admin is available, contact Support.